 Travertine Designs and Patterns

 Due to the fluctuations in weather and carbonate materials, travertine comes in an array of natural colors that range in hues and design.
-Smoothing travertine makes it a great choice for indoor shower and tub liners.
+Smoothing travertine makes it an excellent choice for indoor shower and tub liners.
 It resembles other types of stone and doesn’t get moldy like other materials do when exposed to water regularly.

-Unlike other distributors, at Texas Travertine we work directly with the quarries to get travertine delivered to you.
+Unlike other distributors, Texas Travertine works directly with the quarries to get travertine delivered to you.
 We supply the highest-grade travertine and guarantee that everything you buy will be of premium quality.

 If you’re looking for the best travertine available in the US, you’ve come to the right place.
 Please feel free to give us a call at: (855) 588-7272.